thechelsuk/uk.thechels/.github/ISSUE_TEMPLATE/contact.md

 ---

 name: Contact
-about: Simple way to message me, please note these are public
+about: Simple way to message me - please note these are public
-title: Subject:
+title: Subject -
 labels: 'contact'
 assignees: 'MatBenfield'